 Valery, 35 years old.
 My diabetes began to cause complications.
 The disease was diagnosed at an advanced stage, so I did not receive treatment for a long time.
 As a result, my erection almost completely disappeared.
 For some time, it was possible to maintain it with the help of medications prescribed by the doctor.
 After about 2 years, they stopped working.
 I have no financial problems, so I went to Germany for treatment.
 I was offered phallus prosthetics, because the tests showed that it was unlikely to be possible to restore an erection with the help of drugs.
 I refused the operation.
 Then the doctors suggested an alternative - stem cells - and it worked!
 I first pleased my wife a month after the procedure.
 After 3 months, my "tool" started working without "failures", the procedure was carried out 2.5 years ago, so far, everything is in order.

-Pluripotent stem cells can be obtained from a donor.
+Pluripotent stem cells can be donor cells.
 They can be administered intravenously at intervals of 2-3 months.
-With this procedure, you can dramatically increase the level of testosterone in the blood of patients that are 50-60 years old.
-Gradually, he will reach the level of youth.
+With this procedure, you can dramatically increase the level of testosterone in the blood of patients that are 50-60 years old and restore erectile function naturally.
+Gradually, he will reach the level of youth as different cell types in the testes are regenerated.
 The results last for a long time, as the procedure does not cause temporary overproduction of androgens, but increases the number of Leydig cells in the testes.

 Konstantin, 62 years old.
 For a long time, I noticed that my erection and desire had weakened.
 I went to the doctor and he prescribed testosterone shots for me.
 I have had this treatment for about 3 years and it has worked.
 I was recently in Germany for another illness.
 When it came to my problem, the doctor offered to use stem cells for a long-term solution for me.
 After several intravenous infusions, I did not feel any changes.
 However, I have not taken testosterone again and my erection remains excellent, despite not receiving hormone injections for over 2 years!
 I recently had diagnostic tests, and the doctors at the clinic said that my testosterone levels were about the same as a 40-year-old man.

-The number of people treated for erectile dysfunction with stem cells is now in the thousands.
+The number of people treated for erectile dysfunction with stem cells (SC Tx ED) is now in the thousands.
 Doctors have not recorded a single case of severe complications.
 This procedure is safe, effective, and provides long-term results by stimulating tissue regeneration.

 The Booking Health company provides the following benefits:

-• We will help you choose a clinic based on statistics, equipment, specialization, experience, and results of stem cell therapy.
+- We will help you choose a clinic based on statistics, equipment, specialization, experience, and results of cell therapy for erectile dysfunction (SCT for ED).

 We will solve all your travel issues, book your flights and hotel, meet you at the airport in Germany, and take you to a clinic or hotel.
 At the end of your course of treatment, we will take you back to the airport.